 These brands didn’t become identifiable in a day.
 It took decades of conscious, consistent brand-building efforts to become the powerhouse brands that they are today.

 While it might be too aspirational to compare yourself with these brands, you can strive to replicate their brand success.
-By incorporating some essential components into your branding strategy, you can create an identity that represents what you really are and what you stand for.
+By incorporating some essential components into your branding strategy, you can create a brand identity that represents what you really are and what you stand for.

 But before we discuss brand strategy components, it’s important to gain clarity about the term “brand strategy.”